-Students who have not attended U. T. Permian Basin for two or more terms or who wish to pursue a different major upon returning, must register with the Academic Advising Center before registering for classes.
+Students who have not attended U. T. Permian Basin for two or more terms or who wish to pursue a different major upon returning, must register with the PASS Office (See pg.
+34 for a description of the PASS Office and all the services it offers.) before registering for classes.